Module 6 of 10

 Without skills, Claude relies on its general training.
 It'll do a decent job at most things.
 But "decent" and "exactly how you want it" are different.
 Skills close that gap for tasks you do repeatedly.

-When you type /review, Claude Code looks in ~/.claude/commands/ for a file called review.md, reads it, and uses those instructions to handle your request.
+When you type /review in Claude Code, it looks in ~/.claude/commands/ for a file called review.md, reads it, and uses those instructions to handle your request.
 The instructions override Claude's default approach with your specific process.

 That's the entire mechanism.
-No APIs, no configuration, no installation steps.
-Create a text file, use the slash command.
-Done.
+No APIs, no configuration.
+A text file and a slash command.

 Skills Worth Installing

 Here are skills that have been tested across different workflows and consistently earn their token cost.
-For each one, we'll explain what it does, why it helps, and give you the content to create the file.
+Here's the overview — then we'll walk through each one.

 /summarise — Structured Summaries